river-lake/Threat-models/README.md

-This repository contains example of a threat model created with OWASP Threat Dragon.
+This repository contains an example of a threat model created with the OWASP Threat Dragon.